torvalds/linux/Documentation/admin-guide/pm/amd-pstate.rst

-``amd-pstate`` is the AMD CPU performance scaling driver that introduces a new CPU frequency control mechanism on modern AMD APU and CPU series in Linux kernel.
+``amd-pstate`` is the AMD CPU performance scaling driver that introduces a new CPU frequency control mechanism on modern AMD APU and CPU series in GNU/Linux kernel.
 The new mechanism is based on Collaborative Processor Performance Control (CPPC) which provides finer grain frequency management than legacy ACPI hardware P-States.
 Current AMD CPU/APU platforms are using the ACPI P-states driver to manage CPU frequency and clocks with switching only in 3 P-states.
-CPPC replaces the ACPI P-states controls and allows a flexible, low-latency interface for the Linux kernel to directly communicate the performance hints to hardware.
+CPPC replaces the ACPI P-states controls and allows a flexible, low-latency interface for the GNU/Linux kernel to directly communicate the performance hints to hardware.

-``amd-pstate`` leverages the Linux kernel governors such as ``schedutil``, ``ondemand``, etc. to manage the performance hints which are provided by CPPC hardware functionality that internally follows the hardware specification (for details refer to AMD64 Architecture Programmer's Manual
+``amd-pstate`` leverages the GNU/Linux kernel governors such as ``schedutil``, ``ondemand``, etc. to manage the performance hints which are provided by CPPC hardware functionality that internally follows the hardware specification (for details refer to AMD64 Architecture Programmer's Manual